pop-o/Table-Detection--YOLO-/README.md

 ->create a virtual environment using the commmand:

-    python -m venv myev
+    python -m venv 'environment-name'
-  (you can replace the myev with your preferred environment name)
+  (you can replace the environment-name with your preferred environment name)

 ->activate your environemtn using the command: